Banks Never Ask That

 - Phone Call: Would your bank ever call you to verify your account number.
 No!
 Banks never ask that.
 If you’re ever in doubt that the caller is legitimate, just hang up and call the bank directly at a number you trust.

 You’ve probably seen some of these scams before.
 But that doesn’t stop a scammer from trying.
-For more tips on how to keep phishing criminals at bay, including videos, an interactive quiz and more, visit www.BanksNeverAskThat.com.
+For tips, videos and an interactive game to help you keep phishing criminals at bay, visit www.BanksNeverAskThat.com.
 And be sure to share the webpage with your friends and family.